 is zero in $\pi_\ast\j^2$ simply for degree reasons.
 Assume for a contradiction that this product is also zero in $\pi_\ast\Sph$.
 Then we would have a well-defined Toda bracket

 in the homotopy groups of both $\Sph$ and $\j^2$.
-Moss' theorem again implies that this Toda bracket contains a nonzero class in $\pi_{144(s+t+w)+98}\j^2$.
-Moreover, the indetermincy of this Toda bracket is zero as the group $\pi_{d}\j^2$ vanishes for $d$ congruent to $78$ modulo $144$ and is $\al_1$-torsion for $d$ congruent to $95$ modulo $144$; see \Cref{hurewiczofjparttwo}.
+Moss' theorem and \Cref{ss1,ss2} again imply that this Toda bracket contains a nonzero class in $\pi_{144(s+t+w)+98}\j^2$.
+Moreover, the indeterminacy of this Toda bracket is zero as the group $\pi_{d}\j^2$ vanishes for $d$ congruent to $78$ modulo $144$ and is $\al_1$-torsion for $d$ congruent to $95$ modulo $144$; see \Cref{hurewiczofjparttwo}.
 This Toda bracket also exists in the sphere by assumption, so we see that its image in $\j^2$ lies in the Hurewicz image of $\j^2$, in contradiction with \Cref{filtrationtwonondetection}. \end{proof}